ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 By mastering structs and classes, we unlock new levels of power and flexibility in Swift programming.
 We can now model complex objects, create reusable code through inheritance, and control data access for better code organization and security.

 As you continue your SwiftUI journey, remember that structs and classes are essential tools for building powerful and maintainable applications.
 They provide a structured approach to organizing your code, making it easier to manage, extend, and modify your projects.
-Structs are very important for SwiftUI, because they're using massively to construct views.
+Structs are very important for SwiftUI, because they're using massively to create views.

 Now it's your time.
 Take a time to practice and explore all described here using the playground, and practice using them in your own projects.
 The more you practice, the more confident you'll become in harnessing their power.